 LAPU does not tolerate unlawful sex discrimination and will endeavor to keep the community free of such conduct through education, training, clear policies and procedures, and appropriate consequences for those who violate this policy.
-To ensure the implementation of this policy as well as other issues associated with Title IX, a committee was formed to oversee monitoring of this policy as legal developments occur, implementation of grievance procedures, provision of educational materials and training for the campus community, and any other aspects of Title IX compliance.
+To ensure the implementation of this policy as well as other issues associated with Title IX, a committee was formed to oversee the monitoring of this policy as legal developments occur, implementation of grievance procedures, provision of educational materials and training for the campus community, and any other aspects of Title IX compliance.

 LAPU's website includes a Title IX page as a resource for all community members.
 Here you will find the Title IX Grievance Policy and procedures, reporting options, and information to promote education and crime prevention through Vector Solutions (formerly SafeColleges) Training.
-Additional Self-Help Resources are also available via the Course Portal.
+Additional Self-Help Resources are also available on LAPU's website with a link provided in the Course Portal.